An executive take on delivering business value with employee experience data

 How’s it going?

-Even if it’s just a matter of your work motivation levels, we really need to solve this problem somehow together.
+Even if it's just a matter of your work motivation levels, know that I am here for you and will help find a solution.

-You want to encourage a good work-life balance but need to be on guard for employees who may be taking advantage.
-Still, you never know the reasons behind the absenteeism.
+You want to encourage a good work-life balance but need to be on guard for employees who may take advantage.
+Still, you never know the reasons behind the absenteeism, so it's important to tread carefully.

-Your tone should be cautious before jumping to conclusions.
+Mind your tone and be cautious before jumping to conclusions.
 Use language that expresses giving them the benefit of the doubt.
-You won’t demand all the details, but if it’s a work issue, you must express the importance of them being open with you.
+You won't demand all the details, but if it's a work issue, you must express the importance of them being open with you.

 Hey _______,